infinitaslearning/notion-github-catalog/readme.md

 It looks like this after it has run:

 <img width="1451" alt="Screenshot 2021-12-19 at 12 55 39" src="https://user-images.githubusercontent.com/239305/146673989-01187d53-d2fd-42ba-9968-31442b8cc92d.png">

+### Embedded Data

+If your descriptor file contains links, these are added to an embedded database within the service page called `Links`.

 ## Relation Databases